Paul Cosgrove: Early life and political career

-He was reassigned in a 1982 cabinet shuffle to the position of Minister of State for Finance.
-He was dropped from the Cabinet in August 1983 but remained an MP until the dissolution of parliament the next year.
-He was defeated in the 1984 Canadian federal election.
+He was reassigned in a September 1982 cabinet shuffle to the position of Minister of State for Finance, supporting Minister of Finance Marc Lalonde.
+He was dropped from the cabinet in August 1983, but was appointed Queen's Counsel that December.
+He remained an MP until the dissolution of parliament the next year; he did not run again in the 1984 federal election.